Does a Seatbelt Ticket Affect Insurance Rates?

 Whether a seatbelt violation affects your car insurance rate depends on your state, as states classify the infraction differently.

-Some states like California, Connecticut, and Massachusetts are more strict with seatbelt violations and treat them more seriously than others.
-If you’re driving in those states, buckling up isn’t just a safety precaution.
+If you're driving in those states, buckling up isn't just a safety precaution.
 Wearing your seatbelt will prevent getting fined, points on your record, and insurance rate increases.

 Wearing your seat belt at all times is the safest and smartest choice.
 It can save your life and prevent unnecessary traffic tickets.